 As you likely already predicted, you’ll first need to qualify for professional liability insurance before you can get covered.
 You may feel like you’re jumping through one hoop after another, but you’ll quickly find that the effort is well worth it.
 In 2015, Canadian insurers wrote more than $51 billion in direct written premiums.
 At the same time, property claims as a percentage have climbed immensely higher over the last decade.
 In 2015, the number rested at 30.9%.

-Canadian companies and consumers are considered to be a little risky.
+Some Canadian companies such as IT consultation firms are considered to be a little risky.
 Therefore, Canadian insurance companies, such as Trisura and Premier Marine, will do everything possible to keep their own risks to a minimum.
 This is why you’ll need to qualify, before you can get professional liability insurance.
 Below, you’ll learn about the qualifying process.

 Finding A Broker